Here are my prices for artwork:

 Materials that I Work With

-My paintings are created with the finest quality archival artist’s watercolors on archival Ampersand Aquabord.
-Aquabord is clay-coated hardboard that emulates paper but gives the artist unprecedented freedom and control.
+My paintings are created with the finest quality archival artist’s colored pencils, watercolors, or oils on surfaces that are archival: paper, Aquabord®, Gessobord®, or canvas.
 Once the painting is completed, I finish the surface with a protective UV-resistant acrylic spray, for watercolors, pencil, and colored pencil images.
 Oils are finished with a protective non-yellowing varnish, which allows the oil painting to “breathe” as it continues to dry over the next year.
-If you choose, I can mount the Aquabord on a cradle, which offers a contemporary gallery frame appearance to the painting and eliminates the need for a frame.
+If you choose, I can mount the image on a cradle, which offers a contemporary gallery frame appearance to the painting and eliminates the need for a frame.
 I stain the poplar cradle with a golden oak stain.
 Once you receive the painting you can hang it right away, or if you would like to have it framed, it will fit into a standard 2″ rabbet frame.